brownsugar/rsl-dev/README.md

 ## Web

-The main web app, develop by Nuxt.js, deploy with Plesk Node.js extension.
+The main web app, build with Nuxt.js, deploy with Plesk Node.js extension.

 Before running `yarn install`, you need to create `.npmrc` in `/web` and add the Font Awesome Pro configuration in it to pull the private packages from npm.